masonfmatthews/rails_assignments/assignments/wallet/README.md

 ## Deliverables

+* **An estimate.**  After you read through this assignment (but before you start coding), write down a number of hours that you expect each part to take (1-3).
+Record your hours as you go.
 * **A repository.** Create a new repository.
 Commit often, not just at the end.
 * **A README.** Create a README that describes the purpose of this project and the steps necessary to set it up and use it.
 * **A test suite.** Build your application using TDD.
 Your test suite must include unit tests, controller tests, and at least two integration tests.
+* **A reflection on your estimate.**  Well?
+How did you do?

 ## Normal Mode